wavefrontHQ/docs/pages/doc/ingestion_policies.md

 You can examine the performance of your Wavefront instance using [wftop, Wavefront spy](wavefront_monitoring_spy.html), the [Slow Query dashboard](monitoring_overview.html#find-slow-queries-and-improve-dashboard-response), and the [Wavefront Usage integration](wavefront_monitoring.html).
 By using ingestion policies, you can monitor the total usage out of the committed usage, the hourly usage, and the top accounts contributing to ingestion.

-{% include note.html content="The new Usage Portal and Ingestion Policy functionality is currently available to some of our customers.
+{% include note.html content="The new Usage Summary and Ingestion Policy functionality is currently available to some of our customers.
 It will become available to all customers within the next releases."%}

 ## Ingestion Policy Basics